Mango Burfi. Fudgy Mango Bars with Ripe mango puree, oat flour, coconut flour and Cardamom, saffron or cinnamon. Vegan Gluten-free Soy-free Recipe

-I end up sounding preachy no?
+I end up sounding preachy, right?
 Its just that when I pause to think about the festival and reason behind all the activities, I always find options that are better for us, and the planet.
-There are several eco friendly options that use clay and non toxic colors to make the idols.
+There are several eco friendly options that use natural clay and non toxic colors to make the idols.
 Please find one locally to celebrate the essence of the festival.

-2. Add cashews, coconut flour, salt and mix well for a minute to incorporate all the flours.
+- Add cashews, coconut flour, salt and mix well for half a minute to incorporate all the flours.

-4. Drop the mixture on parchment and press down with a clean spatula.
+- Drop the mixture on parchment and press down with a clean spatula.
 Shape into a square and chill for an hour.
 Slice and serve.
 The bars will very soft if the moisture content in the mango was too high and firm fudgy if the mango was ripe and the puree was thick.
 You can serve them as halwa in a bowl if too soft.
+Press almond or pistachio slivers on top of each bar.
 Store in an airtight container in the refrigerator for upto 4 days.

 Add protein powder when you add mango puree for a protein bar.

 Use a different sweet fruit puree. thicken the puree if needed by cooking it in a pan for a few minutes, before adding it to the flours.